-In a fast paced world I am always asked how do I cope with mine and how to I manage it.
-How have I managed to roll with each episode and be able to come out the other side.
+In a fast-paced world I am always asked how do I cope with living with bipolar and OCD, how do I manage it?
+How have I managed to roll with each episode and come out the other side?

 Amongst the massive support I get from my friends, family, clients and my man Barry, I have learned to see my condition as my superpower and not as my curse.